The Magic of Companion Planting: Friends and Foes in Your Garden

 My Garden’s Best Friends

-In my own garden, I always plant basil between my tomato plants — the combination is unbeatable, both in the garden and on the plate!
-I also ring my vegetable beds with marigolds and nasturtiums.
-Not only does it look beautiful, but I’ve noticed a significant reduction in pest problems.
+In my own garden, I always tuck basil between my tomato plants.
+The combination is unbeatable, both in the garden and on the plate.
+I also ring my beds with marigolds and nasturtiums, and I really do notice fewer pest headaches when I keep up with that simple habit.